Steigen Arctic wilderness outdoor adventure (FEBRUARY)

 Booking code: dutch02e (starting 17 February)

-This expedition is also organised in other months.
+This trip is also organised in other months.
 Snow conditions are the best in the period November to April.
 Northern lights are visible in the period September to April.
 The period of the midnight sun is from the end of May until the end of July.
 The polar night is from the beginning of December until the beginning of January.
 Choose a month and check the details.

 LOCATION and how to get there

-This expedition starts and ends in a small fishing village named Helnessund in the municipality of Steigen (Nordland) in the north of Norway.
+This trip starts and ends in a small fishing village named Helnessund in the municipality of Steigen (Nordland) in the north of Norway.
 There is a good ferry connection from Bodø.
 This fast ferry (hurtigbat in Norwegian) takes you in approximately 1 hour from Bodø to Helnessund.
 Daily departures in the afternoon, check the timetable here.
 It is a 20 minute walk from the airport to the harbor in the city center where the ferry departs.

 The nearest airport is Bodø.
 You can take a domestic flight from Oslo for instance or enjoy a 17 hours train ride from Oslo.
 Check nsb.no for more information about travelling by train.
 The so called minipris ticket can be an economic way to travel (only online available and you have to buy it well in advance).

-We recommend that you arrive 1 day before the start of this expedition in Bodo and take some time to acclimatize and get rid of travel stress and work stress.
+We recommend that you arrive 1 day before the start of this trip in Bodo and take some time to acclimatize and get rid of travel stress and work stress.
 We can give you suggestions for hostels or hotels in Bodo if you like.

 LEVEL AND SKILLS